-STEM education in the classroom typically focus on project-based learning.
+STEM classrooms typically focus on project-based learning.
 Projects and activities conducted usually involve modern technology so as to accentuate the practical applications of science in the near future.
 Students get to apply the various domains of STEM in a context that helps them realize a connection between the classroom and the world around them.

 With significant advances in each of the STEM domains, new career prospects are popping up at a very fast pace.
 In recent years, there has been a shortage of well-trained STEM workforce in several parts of the world.
-While the demand for students trained in STEM programmes is increasing by the day, the number of students interested in pursuing a career in STEM is going down at an alarming pace.
+While the demand of trained students is increasing by the day, the number of students interested in pursuing a career in STEM is going down at an alarming pace.

 Students and educators must work together so that subjects are presented and understood in a manner that can be practiced in real-life.